RoxieAtRubrik/intro-to-rest-apis/Lesson-2.md

 To use Rubrik’s API playground:

 If you haven't already, open a new Google Chrome tab and type `https://$cluster_address/docs/v1/playground`.
-The node IP information can be found in [Lab Topology](/lab-topology.md).
 In the top right-hand corner, click **Authorize** and authenticate if not done in [Lesson 1](/Lesson-1.md).

 Navigate to `/sla_domain` and click **Show/Hide**.
 Click **Get list of SLA Domains**.